Yaepiii/STEP-Mover/README.md

-# STEP-Mover: Stratified and Tiered Elimination Process for Efficient LiDAR Dynamic Removal
+# STEP-Mover: Stratified and Tiered Multi-scale Descriptor for Efficient Static Pointcloud Environment Measurement

 STEP-Mover is a dynamic object removal framework designed to efficiently filter dynamic points from LiDAR point cloud maps, preserving high-fidelity static structures for precise localization and navigation.
 The method employs a **coarse-to-fine-to-refine** strategy with voxel-based multi-scale descriptors and integrates static point retrieval to handle blind spots.